Mendyhao/finm32900-final-project/README.md

 # Data and Output Storage

-I'll often use a separate folder for storing data.
-I usually write code that will pull the data and save it to a directory in the data folder called "pulled"  to let the reader know that anything in the "pulled" folder could hypothetically be deleted and recreated by rerunning the PyDoit command (the pulls are in the dodo.py file).
+We pull the datasets and save them to a directory in the data folder called "pulled," which contains data that could hypothetically be deleted and recreated by rerunning the PyDoit command (the pulls are in the dodo.py file).
+Our manually-created data is stored in the data/manual folder.

-I'll usually store manually created data in the "assets" folder if the data is small enough.
-Because of the risk of manually data getting changed or lost, I prefer to keep it under version control if I can.

 Output is stored in the "output" directory.
-This includes tables, charts, and rendered notebooks.
-When the output is small enough, I'll keep this under version control.
-I like this because I can keep track of how tables change as my analysis progresses, for example.
+This includes our tables, charts, and rendered notebooks.

-Of course, the data directory and output directory can be kept elsewhere on the machine.
-To make this easy, I always include the ability to customize these locations by defining the path to these directories in environment variables, which I intend to be defined in the `.env` file, though they can also simply be defined on the command line or elsewhere.
-The `config.py` is reponsible for loading these environment variables and doing some like preprocessing on them.
-The `config.py` file is the entry point for all other scripts to these definitions.
-That is, all code that references these variables and others are loading by importing `config`.

 # Dependencies and Virtual Environments